 Whether you are injured as a rider in an Uber or Lyft driver’s vehicle or you hit an Uber or Lyft car with your vehicle, it’s important to protect yourself after a collision.
 Yes, rideshare drivers have plenty of insurance coverage to pay for the property damage and injuries they cause.
 However, that doesn’t mean it’s always easy to get them to pay out.

 Uber and Lyft drivers know that serious accidents or a track record of minor accidents make it more likely that they will be deactivated on the platform and lose a source of income.
 Because of this, some drivers are unwilling to hand out insurance information or even report the crash.
 This makes it very hard for you to get your expenses paid for.

 Even once your crash reaches the insurance company, there’s no guarantee that they will pay you what your injury is worth.
 Providing that level of coverage to the thousands and thousands of rideshare drivers in the United States is incredibly expensive, and one of the ways they protect their profit margins is to deny injury claims whenever possible.

 To keep yourself safe after a crash, immediately report it to the police.
 You want documentation of the accident and evidence you can give to your attorney.
 Get insurance information from the Uber or Lyft driver.
-From there, you’ll need to reach out to a rideshare accident attorney in Bay Minette or Fairhope.
+From there, you’ll need to reach out to a rideshare accident attorney in Baldwin County.
 We can help you fight for what you deserve.

 Reach Out to Wilkins, Bankester, Biles & Wynne Today

 If a rideshare accident has left you injured and unsure of what you should do next, the team at Wilkins, Bankester, Biles & Wynne is here to help.
 Set up an appointment now.
-You can reach us online, call our Fairhope office at 251-928-1915, or calling our Bay Minette office at 251-937-7024.
+You can reach us online or give us a call at our Fairhope office at 251-928-1915.